Melapress/captcha-4wp/readme.txt

 * **New features**

 	* Plugin renamed to CAPTCHA 4WP.
 	* New UI with improved UX.
+	* A setting to choose where to place the CAPTCHA check on the WooCommerce checkout page.
+	* Added the option to exclude CAPTCHA from specific URLs.
+	* Auto detect visitor language and auto-configure the CAPTCHA test language to match the visitor's language setting.
 	* Plugin can now be activated at multisite network level or at individual child-sites level.

 * **Improvements**